Carnival On The Road Art Exhibit

 Carnival may officially be cancelled, but there's still a chance for you to get "on the road".
-"On the Road" is a collection of art pieces curated by one of our renowned local artistes, Donald "Jackie" Hinkson... depicting Carnival imagery through the years but as our Reporter Rynessa Cutting found, it's much more than a literal representation.
+"On the Road" is a collection of art pieces curated by one of our renowned local artistes, Donald "Jackie" Hinkson, depicting Carnival imagery throughout the years, but as our Reporter Rynessa Cutting found, it's much more than a literal representation.

 Carnival On The Road Art Exhibit